muratk5n/thirdwave/en/2022/11/battery-electric.md

 ### Insufficient Lithium Reserves

-Even for transportation, widespread use use of lion batteries is impossible.
+Even for motor vehicle road transportation, widespread use use of lion batteries is impossible.
 In 2020, 48.6 percent of all oil consumed in the OECD was related to motor vehicle usage [1].

-2019 crude oil consumption 100.37 million b/d, 1 barrel carries
-approximately 1700 kwh of energy,
+Existing estimated lithium reserves are at 17.0 millon tons.
+2019 crude oil consumption 100.37 million b/d, 1 barrel carries approximately 1700 kwh of energy,

 ```python
 reserves = 17.0 # mtones